neoremind/fluent-validator/README.md

 `onException()` method gives you the power to do some callback works whenever an exception is threw on accept() or validate() method.

-Note that if you do not want to implement all the methods for your validator, you can have custom validator extending `ValidatorHandler` like below:
+Note that if you do not want to implement all the methods for your validator, you can have custom implemented validator extending `ValidatorHandler` like below:

     public class CarValidator extends ValidatorHandler<Car> implements Validator<Car> {
         //...